Forecasting Model

 Section titled “Tornado Analysis”The tornado chart ranks variables by their impact on forecast uncertainty:

 For each variable:1.
 Hold all other variables at most likely values2.
 Run model at variable's minimum value -> Low result3.
 Run model at variable's maximum value -> High result4.
 Impact = |High - Low|5.
-Rank variables by impact (largest at top)Interpretation:
+Rank variables by impact (largest at top)Variables at the top of the tornado have the greatest influence on uncertainty.
+Focus validation efforts on high-impact variables.

 Percentile Interpretation